KRVB

-KRVB (94.9 MHz "94.9 The River") is a commercial radio station licensed to Nampa, Idaho, and broadcasting to the Boise metropolitan area.
+KRVB (94.9 FM, "94.9 The River") is a commercial radio station licensed to Nampa, Idaho, United States, and serving the Boise metropolitan area.
 It airs an adult album alternative (AAA) format branded as "The River," a reference to the Boise River and Snake River, which run through the station's listening area.
 It is owned by Lotus Communications with studios and offices on Fairview Avenue in Boise.

-KRVB has an effective radiated power (ERP) of 49,000 watts.
 The transmitter is in Robie Creek, on a tower shared with KBOI-TV.